-Blogs are a type of networking and can be either social or professional in their orientation.
-Professional blogs, approved by the principal or his/her designee, are encouraged and can provide a place for staff to inform students and parents on school related activities.
-Social blogs are discouraged to the extent they involve staff and students in a non-education oriented format.
+Blogs: are a type of networking and can be either social or professional in their orientation.
+Professional blogs are encouraged and can provide a place for teachers to post homework, keep parents up-to-date, and interact with students concerning school related activities.
+Social blogs are discouraged to the extent they involve teachers and students in a non-education oriented format.